Moonbootica: Career

 Moonbootica have worked on remixes for a variety of artists including Robbie Williams, Skunk Anansie, Beatsteaks, Faithless, Jan Delay, Hurts and Kruder & Dorfmeister.
-Their own releases have also featured illustrious guests such as Anthony Mills, Thomas Hofding, Thomas Azier, Mohini Geisweiler, Siri Svegler and US rap legend Reggie Noble.
-As well as playing DJ sets in clubs all over Europe on a regular basis (e.g. Watergate, Berlin / Razzmatazz, Barcelona / Krysha Mira, Moscow) and events in Australia and South America.
+Their own releases have also featured illustrious guests such as Anthony Mills, Thomas Hofding, Thomas Azier, Mohini Geisweiler, Siri Svegler and US rapper Reggie Noble.
+The duo have played DJ sets in clubs all over Europe on a regular basis (e.g. Watergate, Berlin / Razzmatazz, Barcelona / Krysha Mira, Moscow) and events in Australia and South America.

 Moonbootica began playing an hour-long live show in 2013 which they have performed at renowned festivals like Rock am Ring/Rock im Park, Sputnik Springbreak and SonneMondSterne.
 For the live show, they created their very own lighting installation, weighing in at 1.5 tonnes.
-Guest vocalists and their own vocal performances extend the artistic spectrum far beyond the classic DJ show into a fully fledged live act.
-Since 2009 KoweSix has also worked with Kris Menace on the Black Van project, released by the New York label DFA.
+Guest vocalists and their own vocal performances extended the artistic spectrum far beyond the classic DJ show into a fully fledged live act.
+Since 2009, KoweSix has also worked with Kris Menace on the Black Van project, released by the New York label DFA.